Navigating the Ethics of Internet Measurement: Researchers' Perspectives from a Case Study in the EU: Findings

-\textit{P10: ``And that report tells you, okay, you have to clearly state who you are, what you're doing.
-So we had all of this enabled, the reverse DNS.
-We had a website that if you're gonna look and see who this IP is, there's a website explaining what we're doing and why we are doing."}
+The Menlo Report \cite{Menlo2012} is \textit{``rather old''} (P10) but is the \textit{``baseline thing''} (P16).
+It \textit{``tells you, okay, you have to clearly state who you are, what you're doing''} (P10), e.g., having \textit{``a website that if you're gonna look and see who this IP is, there's a website explaining what we're doing and why we are doing''} (P10).

-Some use \textit{``the Menlo and Belmont reports usually for ethical considerations''} (P11). \textit{``There's also a paper, especially for the internet measurement crowd, on ethical data sharing"} (P14).
+Some use \textit{``the Menlo and Belmont reports usually for ethical considerations''} (P11). \textit{``There's also a paper, especially for the Internet measurement crowd, on ethical data sharing"} (P14).
 In addition, some rely on \textit{``community standards from related work''} (P15).

 \paragraph{\textbf{The Power of Community Wisdom}}

 Community wisdom is passed via conference papers, professional connections, and shared experiences that build up rules that aren't written down but are still widely known and followed.